 The Exodus of Prehistoric Times: A Hunter-Gatherer Society

 It was a Hunter-gatherer society.
 The number of each group was low, about 20-25 people.
 It was an open-ended society.
-People join the group and people leave it, they do not need to get the Ok from anyone to do that.
+People join the group, and people leave it.
+They do not need to get the Ok from anyone to do that.
 Also, language yet existed.
-The leader of the group changed and there wasn’t an elected authoritative leader.
+The group leader changed, and there wasn’t an elected authoritative leader.
 One group can be called Arik’s group because he was the one that formed that pack initially.

 But it does not mean he can boss people around.
-The leader can not really enforce his decisions.
+The leader can not enforce his decisions.
 The situation will produce a leader.
-If now we are out to hunt giraffes so we will use Max as a leader, he knows best how to do that best.
+If we are out to hunt giraffes, we will use Max as a leader.
+He knows best how to do that best.

 The Exodus of Prehistoric Times: Ubeidiya

-The site yielded hand axes of the Acheulean type; a hippopotamus’ femur bone; and an immensely large pair of horns belonging to a species of extinct bovid.
+The site yielded hand axes of the Acheulean type, a hippopotamus’ femur bone, and a huge pair of horns belonging to a species of extinct bovid.
 More than 10,000 ancient stone tools were found here in the excavations.
-If you would like those tools found in Ubeidiya were the first step towards the iPhone.
-Truly here it is the beginning of human civilization.
-We assume that the use of tools; superior learning abilities; complex social structures; and a larger brain are playing an enormous advantage.
-It seems all those advantages have made humankind the most powerful animal on Earth.
+If you would like, those tools found in Ubeidiya were the first step toward the iPhone.
+Truly here, it is the beginning of human civilization.
+We assume that tools; superior learning abilities; complex social structures; and a larger brain play an enormous advantage.
+All those advantages have made humankind the most powerful animal on Earth.

 The Exodus of Prehistoric Times: Homo-Sapiens Takes The Lead

-We have to bear in mind that man is not really good at anything.
-Firstly, We can not run fast, we do not know how to swim very well; we do not have wings.
+We must remember that man is not really good at anything.
+Firstly, We can not run fast.
+We do not know how to swim very well; we do not have wings.
 Even a tail we do not possess anymore.
 So what did humans use for their survival?
 You can say it!
 Tools!
-Man learns how to make tools like weapons or things that can help him dig and so forth.
+Man learns to make tools like weapons or things that can help him dig.
 You need to know how to make those tools.
 Also, you need to know where to find Flint.
-The first man needs to imagine the finished product in his head while he’s making it.
-What is amazing is the Lithic culture of the Homo Erectus almost did not change for two million years.
+The first man needs to imagine the finished product while making it.
+What is fantastic is the Lithic culture of the Homo Erectus almost did not change for two million years.

 The Exodus of Prehistoric Times: Nahal Me’arot Nature Reserve

-Among other things found in Nahal Me’arot is evidence for the very first burial practices.
-Burying our dead is one of the human practices that differentiate us, humans, from the rest of the animals.
+Among other things found in Nahal Me’arot is evidence of the first burial practices.
+Burying our dead is a human practice that differentiates us humans from other animals.
 It seems that most of our existence as humans did not go by with any awareness of death or honoring the dead in some way.
-Burials are the practice that archeology found that shows the showing of awareness to this process called dying and honoring the dead.
+Burials are the practice that archeology found that shows the showing awareness of to this process called dying and honoring the dead.

 Neanderthals And Homo Sapiens, Buried Side By Side

 Most of humanity’s existence went by without any awareness of death.
-The very first reference to it that we find in archaeology are tombs.
-Burial is an activity that is not designated to improve mankind.
-But shows caring for the body of a loved one after he had already died.
-The tombs that were found are dated to the Middle Paleolithic Period that came after the Acheulean Culture.
+The very first reference to it that we find in archaeology is tombs.
+Burial is an activity that is not designated to improve humanity.
+But shows caring for the body of a loved one after he has already died.
+The tombs are dated to the Middle Paleolithic Period, after the Acheulean Culture.

-What is even more interesting is that archaeologists found in caves in the Galilee and in Nahal Me’arot Natural Reserve tombs two different human populations that apparently lived side by side.
-On one hand, they found tombs of Neanderthals, and next to them, tombs of Homo-Sapiens.
+Even more interesting is that archaeologists found in caves in the Galilee and in Nahal Me’arot Natural Reserve tombs two different human populations that lived side by side.
+On the one hand, they found tombs of Neanderthals, and next to them, tombs of Homo-Sapiens.
 First, we know the Neanderthals originated from Europe.
-Apparently, Israel is the south boundary of the Neanderthals.
+Israel is the south boundary of the Neanderthals.

-While for a long time the theory was that the origin of the Homo Sapiens is from Africa.
-Now some scholars suggest the Homo Sapiens is actually originating from the Land of Israel.
+While for a long time, the theory was that the origin of the Homo Sapiens is from Africa.
+Some scholars suggest that Homo Sapiens originates from the Land of Israel.
 So Far, The Existence Of The Two Populations Side-By-Side In The Middle Paleolithic Period Is Known Only In The Land Of Israel.

 How Did The Tombs Look Like?

-In the earliest tombs, about 10 skeletons of Neanderthals were dug up next to 30 skeletons of Homo-Sapiens.
-From both species, different ages were found.
-From young babies to elderly specimens.
+In the earliest tombs, about ten skeletons of Neanderthals were dug up next to 30 skeletons of Homo-Sapiens.
+Different ages were found in both species, from young babies to old specimens.
 The populations were very different from one another anatomically.
 But their burial practices were very similar.

-In both, the dead body was laid in the tomb and then covered with soil.
-Sometimes objects with symbolic meaning were found.
+The dead body was laid in the tomb and then covered with soil.
+Sometimes, objects with symbolic meaning were found.
 For example, ornaments from shells (Glycymeris, Nassarius).
-Also parts of animal heads – a skull of an ox, the jaw of a wild boar, and the horns of deers.
-So it is possible to interpret these offerings that were given by both species as religious thinking and the belief in an afterlife.
+Also, parts of animal heads – an ox’s skull, a wild boar’s jaw, and the horns of deer.
+So it is possible to interpret these offerings given by both species as religious thinking and the belief in an afterlife.

-Therefore the burial was symbolic and only a fracture of the population received such honor.
-Who were the few that got buried and who decided who will get this honor and who does not, it is not really clear to us.
-In Tabun Cave a tomb was dated to 122,000 years BCE.
+Therefore, the burial was symbolic, and only a fracture of the population received such honor.
+Who were the few that got buried, and who decided who would get this honor and who would not?
+It is not clear to us.
+In Tabun Cave, a tomb was dated to 122,000 years BCE.
 Probably the earliest tomb there is.
-Also in Es-Skhul Cave tombs of Homo-Sapiens were found dated to 102,000 BCE.
+Also, in Es-Skhul Cave, tombs of Homo-Sapiens were found dated to 102,000 BCE.